NIHR Pre-doctoral Fellowships Guidance Notes - Round 3, January 2021

 Researchers applying for NIHR funding are asked to consider the carbon footprint of their research and take steps to reduce carbon emissions where appropriate.
 Advice on how to do this can be obtained from the NIHR Carbon Reduction Guidelines.

 In line with the government’s transparency agenda, any contract resulting from this tender may be published in its entirety to the general public.
-Further information on the transparency agenda please click here.
+Further information on the transparency agenda can be found in Procurement and contracting transparency requirements: guidance.

 Clinical Trials Unit (CTU) support